-Considering a combination of yield attributes, fruit component traits and tender nut quality parameters, the exotic accessions namely San Ramon Tall followed by Federated Malay States Tall were found to be suitable for cultivation in the Western zones of Tamil Nadu.
-Due to its superior yield performance in terms of copra content, moderate nut yield and tender nut water quality, the accession San Ramon Tall has been released as a dual purpose variety in the name of Kalpa Shatabdi by XXV AICRP (Palms)Annual Group Meeting held during May 2016.
-It has been recommended for large scale cultivation in the states of Tamil Nadu, Kerala and Karnataka.
-Based on the superior performance of the variety FMST in terms of nut yield and copra out turn in Tamil Nadu, Federated Malay States recommended for release as Kalpa Ratna by XXVIII AICRP (Palms) Annual Group Meeting held during to the southern states of India viz., Karnataka, Kerala and Tamil Nadu.
+Considering a combination of yield attributes, fruit component traits, and tender nut quality parameters, the exotic accessions namely San Ramon Tall followed by Federated Malay States Tall were found to be suitable for cultivation in the Western zones of Tamil Nadu.
+Due to its superior yield performance in terms of copra content, moderate nut yield, and tender nut water quality, the accession San Ramon Tall has been released as a dual-purpose variety in the name of Kalpa Shatabdi by XXV AICRP (Palms)Annual Group Meeting held during May 2016.
+It has been recommended for large-scale cultivation in the states of Tamil Nadu, Kerala, and Karnataka.
+Based on the superior performance of the variety FMST in terms of nut yield and copra outturn in Tamil Nadu, Federated Malay States recommended for release as Kalpa Ratna by XXVIII AICRP (Palms) Annual Group Meeting held during June 2019 for cultivation in the coconut growing regions of the southern states of India viz., Karnataka, Kerala and Tamil Nadu.